lab-design/lab-design.github.io/_papers/TR-10-28b/index.md

   comparable to the equivalent programs written using Java's fork-join framework.
 bib: |
-  @TechReport{ Long-Mooney-Sondag-Rajan-10,
+  @techreport{ Long-Mooney-Sondag-Rajan-10,
-    Author = { Yuheng Long and Sean Mooney and Tyler Sondag and Hridesh Rajan }, Title = { Panini: Reconciling Concurrency and Modularity in Design }, institution = { Iowa State University, Department of Computer Science }, year = { 2010 },
+    author = { Yuheng Long and Sean Mooney and Tyler Sondag and Hridesh Rajan }, title = { Panini: Reconciling Concurrency and Modularity in Design }, institution = { Iowa State University, Department of Computer Science }, year = { 2010 },
     number = { 09-28b },